amrit-regmi/Shift-Handover-System/README.md

     - username: adminUser  =>  password: staffPassword

 If you want to test shift-report mail then login to staffPage as adminuser => AllStations => TestStation => Settings =>  MailingList : AddMore , remove other emails if any, remeber to remove yourself afterwards.

-ALLL THE DATA WILL BE RESET EVERY 24 HOURS

 Station Pages:
 - To start shift reporting/ view reports from previous shift